Rishi-Gupta2004/Projects-/Project Portfolio.md

 ---

-## Project 2: Monte Carlo Project Simulation
+## Project 2: Monte Carlo Project Simulation Macro

 ### Overview
 - Allows the user to simulate project NPV based on the variability of key line items